incognite-lab/myGym/docs/source/core_modules/vision.rst

 position of task objects is obtained only from sensory data without any ground truth inputs.

-The current pre-trained model can detect all :ref:`mygym_objects` and three of :ref:`mygym_robots` including their grippers (kuka, jaco, panda). .. todo:: how to download weights.
+The current pre-trained model can detect all :ref:`mygym_objects` and three of :ref:`mygym_robots` including their grippers (kuka, jaco, panda).

 If you would like to train new YOLACT model, you can use prepared dataset generator available in myGym, see :ref:`dataset`.
 For instructions regarding training itself, visit `YOLACT`_ home page.